MoltoRubato/DBS_Modeling/README.md

 ## Contributors
 - Ryan Huang
-- INFO20003 Teaching Team (Question Provider)
+- University of Melbourne INFO20003 Teaching Team (Question Provider)

+## License
+This project is for academic purposes under the University of Melbourne's INFO20003 Database Systems course.